From completeness of discrete translates to phaseless sampling of the short-time Fourier transform: Proof and discussion of Proposition --

 The identity

 implies that the Airy disk of radius $a$ is then given by the radial function

-As shown in Figure \ref{fig:example_bandlimited}, this map behaves approximately like a Gaussian (except for the decay at infinity).
-The Airy disk frequently appears in diffraction imaging, namely in the situation where an incoming wavefront hits on a circular aperture (a pinhole) before getting diffracted at an object of interest.
-See, for instance, \cite[Chapter 8.5.2]{bornAndWolf}.
-The STFT phase retrieval problem with Airy window functions appears naturally in this context. \end{example}
+It is known that the Airy disk behaves approximately like a Gaussian (except for the decay at infinity).
+The Airy disk commonly appears in diffraction imaging, particularly when an incoming wavefront passes through a circular aperture (a pinhole) before being diffracted by the object of interest.
+The phase retrieval problem with the Airy disk as a window function naturally arises in this context \cite[Chap.~8.5.2]{bornAndWolf}.
+Proposition \ref{prop:bandlimited} asserts that this type of phase retrieval problem, which is relevant in physical applications, is discretizable.
+Indeed, by the convolution theorem, the Fourier transform of the Airy function $\mathcal{A}_a$ is given $\ft \mathcal{A}_a = \1_{D_a} * \1_{D_a}$, in particular, $\mathcal{A}_a\in PW_{D_{2a}}$. \end{example}